steamclock/steamclog-android/README.md

 If `requireRedacted` is set to `true`, then the Any object *must* implement the Redactable interface, else all properties will be shown as `<REDACTED>`.

 #### Error and Fatal Specific Signatures
-Error and Fatal levels have 2 more signatures that allows a given Throwable to be associated with the log.
+Error and Fatal levels have a special signature that allows a given Throwable to be associated with the log.
-`clog.<level>(_ message: String, throwable: Throwable)` `clog.<level>(_ message: String, throwable: Throwable,  object: Any)`
+`clog.<level>(_ message: String, throwable: Throwable,  object: Any)`

 If no `Throwable` object is given for an error or fatal log, Steamclog will create a generic `NonFatalException` instance that will be used to generate crash reports on Crashlytics.